vim/vim/src/po/README_mingw.txt

     This will create the xx\LC_MESSAGES directory (if it does not exist) and will copy vim.po to it.
+    You can also use the following command to install all languages:

+	make -f Make_ming.mak install-all

 (6) Another extra step ;-)).
 The command: